mlehotay/ier/IER/README.md

 * The Specification exhausts all normative force.
 * No document outside it introduces ontology, identity criteria, or obligations.
 * Diagnostic uncertainty **restricts** permissible action.
-* Ethics is an entailment, not an overlay.
+* Ethics is an **entailment**, not an overlay.

 ---

 ## **Summary**

-> **Experience is what globally integrated informational dynamics are like when intrinsic constraint becomes unavoidable and self-sustaining over time.**
+> **Experience is what globally integrated informational dynamics are like when intrinsic constraint becomes unavoidable, self-sustaining, and temporally continuous.**

-IER offers neither mystery nor deflation—only identity.
+IER offers neither mystery nor deflation — only identity.

-Where intrinsic constraint becomes global and coherent, a world appears.
+Where intrinsic constraint becomes global and coherent, **a world appears**.

 ---